jmchor/scripts/README.md

 - TypeScript, tsup, and so on and so on

 Feel free to modify the script, since right now it is custom-made for me!

+#### Populate any project with an ESlint and Prettier configuration

+- basically the same .eslintrc and .prettierrc configurations
+- can be installed on top of any new or existing project